 Consider quality time and the quality of time.
 Spend it wisely.

-What if we spent that time differently?
-Working a part time job, we could have an extra $200 ($180 after taxes) available for more choices.
+What if you spent that time differently?
+Working a part-time job, you could have an extra $200 ($180 after taxes) available for more choices.

-Working on some sort of Platform we could be on our way to one of those assets that earns money while we sleep.
-Or while we binge watch Daredevil!
+Working on a Platform, you could be on your way to one of those assets that earns money while you sleep.
+Or while you binge-watch “Daredevil”!

-If we spent that time learning a new skill, maybe we could get a raise or promotion at the job.
+If you spent that time learning a new skill, maybe you can get a raise or promotion at the job.

-We could spend that time learning to play an instrument, learning a new language, painting, walking around the neighborhood, shooting photographs, shooting the sh—BREEZE, I was going to say breeze–with friends at the pub or coffee shop, taking Taekwondo or ballet.
+You could spend that time learning to play an instrument, learning a new language, painting, walking around the neighborhood, shooting photographs, shooting the shi—BREEZE!
+I said, “breeze”—with friends at the pub or coffee shop, taking Taekwondo or ballet.

-Best yet, we could spend that time with some loved ones.
+Best yet, you could spend that time with loved ones.
 Those kids will be grown and gone soon.

 More than the choice of spending time with Loved ones, the choice of having loved ones or which loved ones to have.
 I phrased that awkwardly, but I’m leaving it because it’s awkward.

-All the self-help gurus say we become like the people with whom we spend most of our time.
+All the self-help gurus say we become like the people we spend most of our time with.